Air Canada raises full-year core profit outlook on strong demand

 May 4 (Reuters) - Air Canada AC.TO on Thursday raised its full-year forecast for core profit, citing a stronger-than-anticipated demand environment and lower-than-expected fuel costs.

-The move comes as easing restrictions spurred leisure and international travel demand, helping carriers to mitigate cost pressures even as rising inflation is making leisure activities more expensive.
+Easing restrictions spurred international travel demand, helping carriers to mitigate cost pressures even as rising inflation is making leisure activities more expensive.

+Despite a looming recession, major North American carriers remain confident of filling up seats on planes due to a constrained capacity and a shift in consumer expenditure to services from goods.

-Canada's largest carrier said it now expects 2023 adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) at about $3.5 - $4.0 billion, up from prior outlook of about $2.5 - $3.0 billion.
+Air Canada said on Thursday it expects 2023 adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) at about $3.5 - $4.0 billion, up from prior outlook of about $2.5 - $3.0 billion.

-In February, Air Canada Chief Executive Michael Rousseau said travel demand for leisure and visiting friends and relatives is making up for lower demand by business travellers.

-The carrier said it expects its 2023 capacity to increase by about 23% from a year earlier to hit 90% of pre-pandemic levels, but down from 24% forecast earlier.
+The carrier added it expects its 2023 capacity to increase by about 23% from a year earlier to hit 90% of pre-pandemic levels, but down from 24% forecast earlier.

+Airlines are having to temper their capacity expectations for the year due to delivery delays from planemakers Boeing Co BA.N and Airbus SE AIR.PA.

 ((Aishwarya.Nair@thomsonreuters.com; +91-9167838937 Twitter: https://twitter.com/Aishwaryartrs ;))